What Is Package Management?

 Package management is the process of handling the many and varied dependencies and artifacts for your servers, applications, and developers.
 These are the archives, binaries, libraries, tools, scripts, modules, snippets, metadata, assets and even datasets that power your processes, products, and solutions.

-A binary package manager provides centralization for these dependencies and artifacts, acting as a glue-layer within the DevOps toolchain to provide easier interaction between development, operations, build, and release.
+A binary package manager centralises these dependencies and artifacts, acting as a glue layer within the DevOps toolchain to provide easier interaction between development, operations, build, and release.

 Package management reduces the friction between different functions within DevOps, and the process of delivering from developer to customer is accelerated.

-Our mission is to provide package management that leverages the best capabilities of the Cloud, and to specifically build it around customers that want better software dependencies, better software distribution, and better automation of their DevOps pipelines and platforms.
-We believe that modern infrastructure and applications require modern tooling, and that package management is the quintessential modern tool for DevOps.
+Our mission is to provide package management that leverages the cloud's best capabilities and specifically build it around customers that want better software dependencies, better software distribution, and better automation of their DevOps pipelines and platforms.
+We believe that modern infrastructure and applications require modern tooling and that package management is the quintessential modern tool for DevOps.

 Cloudsmith provides well-defined controls (such as Role-Based Access Controls) for getting packages in and out, as well as controlling promotions, rollbacks, and deployments; so you can lock down who can do what, where, and when.

 Cloudsmith provides you with a world view to see the attributes (i.e. names, versions, types, metadata) and state of play across all of your packages, regardless of type/source; so you can see and discover all there is know about the packages you use.